 If your dog is older and starts having accidents, it may be a sign of a medical issue.
-The best place to start is by having your pet examined by a veterinarian.
+The best place to start is by having your pet examined by a vet.

 Stress can also cause dogs to have accidents in the house.
-If there are changes in the home that are stressing your pet out, try to find ways to help it through this time.
+If there are changes in the home that are stressing out your pet, try to find ways to help it through this time.

 Cats may go outside the litter box for many reasons.
 If the litter box is too dirty, the cat may avoid it.

-Sometimes behavioral or medical reasons are to blame.
+Sometimes behavioral or medical issues are to blame.
 If the reason is behavioral, cats will typically go in the same place repeatedly.

 Clean the area thoroughly with an enzyme cleaner so that they cannot detect their new spot anymore.
 If necessary, rearrange furniture and close doors so they can no longer access it.

 And try cleaning and changing the location of the litter box.